-Adjusting trim angle (power tilt
+Adjusting trim angle (Power trim and tilt)

-models)

 - Be sure all people are clear of the outboard motor when adjusting the trim angle.
 Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Use caution when trying a trim position for the first time.
 Increase speed gradually and watch for any signs of instability or control problems.
 Improper trim angle can cause loss of control. - If equipped with a power trim and tilt switch located on the bottom cowling, use the switch only when the boat is at a complete stop with the engine off.
-Do not adjust the trim angle with this switch while the boat is moving. - (1) Move the gear shift lever to the neutral position.
+Do not adjust the trim angle with this switch while the boat is moving.